With cottage-garden appeal, pretty pandora vine - sometimes called "Bower Vine" - blooms on and off all year.

 The word "bower" in its other common name means a pleasant shady retreat, something this vine can create easily yet not get out of control.

-Flowers are soft pink with deep rose-colored centers, and the finely-textured foliage is made up of glossy small leaves.
+Flowers are soft pale pink with deep rose-colored centers and ruffled edges, and the finely-textured foliage is made up of glossy small leaves.

 The heaviest bloom is in summer though pandora flowers most of the year.
 The blossoms have a light sweet scent, so plant it where you can enjoy the fragrance.